cschran/mphil-aast-practical1/README.md

 ### Run AIMD simulation
 The directory `01-AIMD-ice` contains the input files for running a short NVT simulation of ice Ih using 96 molecules of water in a periodic box.
+Change the provided input file `aimd.inp` to perform 20 simulation steps at a temperature of 250K.

 The simulation can be launched with the following command:\
 `mpirun -n 4 /data/cerberus1/cs2121/cp2k/exe/Linux-intel-x86_64/cp2k.popt aimd.inp > aimd.out &`